cognitionbox/petra/README.md

 Aran originally read MEng Systems Engineering at Warwick University and has been a software engineer for about 10 years now.
-He will be starting a PhD in Computer Science in May 2020 and the main research topics will be those surrounding the Petra programming system.
+He started a PhD in Computer Science at the University of Southampton in May 2020 and the main research topics are those surrounding the Petra programming system.

 If you are interested in this project and believe you could benefit from this technology please get in touch.

 * Aran Hakki
+* a.hakki@soton.ac.uk
-* aran@cognitionbox.io
+* aran.hakki@gmail.com
 * +44(0)7399472347